GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 The View Transition API makes it easy to change the DOM in a single step, while creating an animated transition between the two states.

-It's currently behind the `chrome://flags/#view-transition` flag in Chrome 109+.
+It's available in Chrome 111+, currently in beta.

 <style>
   .video-full-demo {